 Vocational Technical Education Program: A program approved by the Commissioner that provides instruction based on the Vocational Technical Education Frameworks and the Massachusetts Curriculum Frameworks.

-Vocational Technical Education: Education offered pursuant to M.G.L., c.
+Vocational Technical Education: Education offered pursuant to M.G.L. c.
 74.

 Written and Performance Tests for Prospective Vocational Technical Education Teachers: Tests in the subject matter the candidate for a vocational technical teacher license will teach based on the applicable Vocational Technical Education Framework and the Massachusetts Curriculum Frameworks.